crimiactive/AwfulPlugin/README.md

+# AwfulPlugin
-A PocketMine-MP plugin showing off bad coding practices (but it works)!
+A PocketMine-MP plugin showing off bad coding practices (but it works!)

-What does it do?
+## What does it do?
 Adds a /setblock command to your server.

+## Warnings
 Please never use it in a production server.
 This plugin is only a guide for future developers.